-Radio slot: The Inqubeko community radio station was utilized to make public announcements on IDP and Budget.
+Radio slot: The community radio station was utilized to make public announcements on IDP and Budget.

 Mayoral Community meetings: The uThukela district municipality utilized the Mayoral Community meetings throughout the district to determine the needs of the community at large.
-The aim of this exercise was to collect needs from the community that informs the preparation of the 2024/2025 Budget.
+The aim of this exercise was to collect needs from the community that informs the preparation of the 2025/2026 Budget.

-IDP/ Budget Road Shows: The uThukela district municipality had the community road shows for both IDP and Budget for 2024/2025 financial year.
-The venues and times of these meetings was publicized at the public places and as well as through the media.
-The 2024/2025 IDP/Budget roadshows took place in April 2024.
+IDP/ Budget Road Shows: The uThukela district municipality will be having its community road shows for both IDP and Budget for 2025/2026 financial year in April 2025.
+The venues and times of these meetings will be publicized at the public places and as well as through the media.